cognesence/logo/README.md

 ## Overview

 Welcome to the official repository for the Cognesence logo!
-Our logo is available in various sizes and both square and standard formats, ensuring versatility for different uses.
-From small icons at 16x16 pixels to larger displays at 512x512 pixels, you can find the perfect fit for your needs.

 ## Directory Structure